-Enjoy a tour of modern gardens that will inspire you to make you backyard different.
+Enjoy a tour of modern garden designs that will inspire you to make you backyard different.

 Modern landscape design is an expansion and refinement of mid-century modern or Modernist garden design, hearkening back to the 1950s or earlier when residential architecture reflected optimism and rooflines exuberantly jutted toward space.
 Later, things became more organized into geometric sections with polymorphic shapes.
 Notable 20th-century landscape architects and designers like Garrett Eckbo, Lawrence Halprin, and Thomas Church paved the path for today’s modern or forward-thinking designers.